dqromney/markups/projects/training/amazon/aws/aws.md

         - Some of the most important activities that a healthy business must do to continue to grow and innovate are to scope, prioritize, and take on new initiatives.
 You can think about the initiative process like a project funnel.
+        - Being able to easily shut down failed initiatives without the pain and wasted resources associated with an inflexible on-premises environment.
         - Customers gain the power and flexibility to put more potential projects into the funnel for consideration.
     - Customer examples
         - Business Agility